 One of the great benefits you’ll find on your fitness journey is becoming more in tune with your body.
-You sleep better.
-You have more energy.
-You learn about hunger cues.
+You sleep better, have more energy, and learn about hunger cues.
 But one of the most difficult things – even for elite athletes – is learning when to push and when to rest.

 It’s a difficult balance, trying to push yourself to improvement while at the same time avoiding injury and overtraining.
 For the most part, your body has something extra to give at the end of a walk, run, or workout.
 When you think you’ve gone as far as you can, your body generally still has more in the tank.